jonaharagon/caddy-umami/README.md

     - `.html`
     - `.php`
 - **client_ip_header** is the name of an HTTP header which will be sent to Umami **alongside** `X-Forwarded-For`, which contains the visitor's IP address.
+- **trusted_ip_header** is the name of an incoming HTTP request header which contains the visitor's true IP, which will then be sent to Umami via the `X-Forwarded-For`.
+This may be useful if your Caddy server is behind a reverse proxy.
 - **report_all_resources** can be included to report **all** requests to Umami, overriding allowed_extensions.
 By default, only requests with certain extensions are reported.
 This may be especially useful when using this module with a matcher.

 ### Full Example